ezweave/pretty-functional/chapters/one/one.md

  It just saves you the trouble of having to type out the anonymous function to pass the array reference to `tap`.
 Congratulations, you've now seen a bit of _currying_ in action.
 In fact, much of what `lodash/fp` adds to `lodash` is just wrappers that do what `partial` and `partialRight` do.
 Let's move on and I can explain this better.

  If you find yourself fancying some Thai food, that is perfectly understandable.
 I do love a good Panang style curry.
+However, the term _curry_ is actual a reference to [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

  The rest of the solution then seems kind of... obvious: